Dk74041mehta/Chai-Aur-Js/README.md

 # JavaScripts with Hitesh chaudhary
-A code repo for javascript series at Chai aur code youtube channel
+A code repo for javascript series

 ---